super7ramp/croiseur/croiseur-solver/croiseur-solver-sat/README.md

 ## croiseur-solver-sat

-`croiseur-solver-sat` is crossword solver based on the default pseudo-boolean [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) solver provided by the [Sat4j](http://sat4j.org/) library.
+`croiseur-solver-sat` is a crossword solver based on the default pseudo-boolean [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) solver provided by the [Sat4j](http://sat4j.org/) library.

-It does not embed heuristics specific to the crossword problem and it is quite slow and memory intensive on large grid and/or word lists.
+It does not embed heuristics specific to the crossword problem, and it is quite slow and memory intensive on large grid and/or word lists.

 ### Explanations